simonster/TwoBasedIndexing.jl/README.md

 [![Build Status](https://travis-ci.org/simonster/TwoBasedIndexing.jl.svg?branch=master)](https://travis-ci.org/simonster/TwoBasedIndexing.jl)

 This package implements two-based indexing in Julia.
-It requires a version of Julia that includes [#13260](https://github.com/JuliaLang/julia/pull/13260) if you want to use two-based indexing at the REPL.
+Enabling two-based indexing affects only code in your module, so code from other modules/packages remains functional.
+This makes it easy to gradually transition your codebase from obsolete one-based indexing to two-based indexing.

 ## Usage